A Beginner’s Guide to Note-Taking (for your Life).

 Mind = Blown 🤯.
-This perpetual problem that has always bothered my mind (but could never find the words for it) was perfectly articulated by this excerpt.
+This excerpt perfectly articulated a perpetual problem that has been bothering my mind for ages, but one that I could never find the words for.

 The article then introduced a solution: Building A Second Brain.
 BASB is a methodology for “preserving your ideas, and turning them into reality”.
 The article explains it like this: